Wi-Fi: Embedded systems

 The security standard, Wi-Fi Protected Setup, allows embedded devices with a limited graphical user interface to connect to the Internet with ease.
 Wi-Fi Protected Setup has 2 configurations: The Push Button configuration and the PIN configuration.
-These embedded devices are also called The Internet of Things and are low-power, battery-operated embedded systems.
+These embedded devices are also called The Internet of things and are low-power, battery-operated embedded systems.
 Several Wi-Fi manufacturers design chips and modules for embedded Wi-Fi, such as GainSpan.

 Increasingly in the last few years (particularly As of 2007), embedded Wi-Fi modules have become available that incorporate a real-time operating system and provide a simple means of wirelessly enabling any device that can communicate via a serial port.
 This allows the design of simple monitoring devices.
 An example is a portable ECG device monitoring a patient at home.
 This Wi-Fi-enabled device can communicate via the Internet.

 These Wi-Fi modules are designed by OEMs so that implementers need only minimal Wi-Fi knowledge to provide Wi-Fi connectivity for their products.

 In June 2014, Texas Instruments introduced the first ARM Cortex-M4 microcontroller with an onboard dedicated Wi-Fi MCU, the SimpleLink CC3200.
 It makes embedded systems with Wi-Fi connectivity possible to build as single-chip devices, which reduces their cost and minimum size, making it more practical to build wireless-networked controllers into inexpensive ordinary objects.

-Network security
+Security

 The main issue with wireless network security is its simplified access to the network compared to traditional wired networks such as Ethernet.
 With wired networking, one must either gain access to a building (physically connecting into the internal network), or break through an external firewall.
 To access Wi-Fi, one must merely be within the range of the Wi-Fi network.
 Most business networks protect sensitive data and systems by attempting to disallow external access.
 Enabling wireless connectivity reduces security if the network uses inadequate or no encryption.

 An attacker who has gained access to a Wi-Fi network router can initiate a DNS spoofing attack against any other user of the network by forging a response before the queried DNS server has a chance to reply.